Healthy Living Conditions Promote Holistic Health and General Well-Being Among Residents.

 Does your MFU have potentially harmful levels of indoor humidity?

 Healthy levels of indoor humidity are necessary to ensure comfortable living conditions for your tenants and to prevent lawsuits based on the presence of mold in units you own or manage.
-Besides the readings from a hygrometer, the following are also indicators that can help determine if your rental property has a humidity level that may put tenant health and safety at risk:
+Besides the readings from a hygrometer, the following are also indicators that can help determine if your rental property has a humidity level for mold growth that may put tenant health and safety at risk:

 - Visible condensation: Condensation on the interior surfaces of windows and doors is a cause for immediate concern.
 In addition to the obvious health hazards this poses, property damage will already be in progress.